 This module will teach you the skills to make your podcast stand out amongst the boundless competition; the radio industry may feel like a gated community but we’ll give you the keys to unlock your potential in creative audio production.
-You will take your podcast and radio production skills to the next level – producing creative content for broadcast Spark and other distribution platforms.
-You will create a portfolio of work that challenges the current and established formats within the audio industry and beyond.
+You will take your podcast and radio production skills to the next level – producing creative content for Spark and other distribution platforms.
+You will create a portfolio of work that challenges the current and established formats in the audio industry and beyond.

 - Radio, Audio and Podcasting Masters Project (60 credits)

-In this final module of the Masters course, you will consolidate your experiences into a final project that showcases your skills as a content creator.
+In this final module, you will consolidate your experiences into a final project that showcases your skills as a content creator.
 It might be that you want to produce creative drama, or explore stories or ideas through documentary.
 You might want to show your skills as a live radio producer by creating work on Spark, or even manage projects at the station.
 Equally, you could use that great podcast idea you have and produce it as part your first step into the world of freelancing.
 But, don’t be limited by our ideas, this is your chance to make your mark and develop your niche!